dwrobel/flatcam/README.md

 - in Tool Cutout for the manual gaps, right mouse button click will exit from the action of adding gaps
 - in Tool Cutout tool I've added the possibility to create a cutout without bridge gaps; added the 'None' option in the Gaps combobox
+- in NCC Tool added ability to add multiple zones to clear when Area option is checked and the modifier key is pressed (either CTRL or SHIFT as set in Preferences).
+Right click of the mouse is an additional way to finish the job.
+- fixed a bug in Excellon Editor that made that the selection of drills is always cumulative

 22.08.2019